TrustAGI-Lab/TriDNR/README.md

 Note:
-On some dataset (M10), some neighbor nodes are not appear in the files of docs.txt or labels.txt.
+On some dataset (M10), some neighbor nodes do not appear in the files of docs.txt or labels.txt.